RasaHQ/starter-pack-intentless-policy/README.md

 ```

 **Please ensure all your test stories have unique names!**
+After setting the beta feature flag for E2E testing in your current shell with
-You can run the tests with `rasa test e2e -f tests/e2e_test_stories.yml`.
+`export RASA_PRO_BETA_E2E=true`, you can run the tests
+with `rasa test e2e -f tests/e2e_test_stories.yml`

 ### Generating End-to-End stories from existing training data